jhvanderschee/hugocodex/content/en/posts/useful-body-classes.md

 date: 2025-07-09
 ---

 Styling becomes much easier when the body of your HTML document has the right classes.
 The following classes are very useful.
-Note that this assumes you give your sections (folders in the root of the content) english plural names, like 'products' or 'reviews'.
+Note that this assumes you give your sections (folders in the root of the content) English plural names, like 'products' or 'reviews'.
 It assumes this structure:

 ```
 content/